Social Security Spousal Benefits After Divorce

 Social Security spousal benefits for ex-spouses operate under specific rules designed to provide financial support to individuals who were married for at least 10 years and subsequently divorced.
 There are several eligibility requirements for obtaining these benefits, including:

-• Age Requirement – You must be at least 62 years old to claim Social Security benefits based on an ex-spouse’s record.
-If you claim benefits before your full retirement age (FRA), however, you’ll only be able to receive a reduced benefit amount.
+• Age Requirement – You must be at least age 62 to claim Social Security benefits based on an ex-spouse’s record.
+If you claim benefits before your full retirement age (FRA), you’ll only be able to receive a reduced benefit amount.

 • Current Martial Status – You must be unmarried to claim benefits on an ex-spouse’s record.
 If you remarry, you generally cannot claim benefits on your former spouse’s record unless your subsequent marriage ends either by death, divorce, or annulment.

-• Ex-Spouse Eligibility – Your ex-spouse must be eligible for Social Security retirement benefits.
+• Ex-Spouse Eligibility – For Social Security retirement, your ex-spouse must be eligible for benefits.
 They do not need to have started receiving their benefits for you to claim spousal benefits, provided you have been divorced for at least two years.

-• Duration of Marriage – To qualify for Social Security spousal benefits based on an ex-spouse’s record, you must have been married to your ex-spouse for at least 10 years.
-This duration is a critical requirement, and if you were married for less than 10 years, you are not eligible for spousal benefits on their record.
+• Duration of Marriage – To qualify for Social Security spousal benefits based on your ex-spouse’s record, your marriage to the ex-spouse must have lasted at least 10 years.
+This 10-year duration is an essential criterion.
+If your marriage lasted less than 10 years, you do not qualify for spousal benefits from their record.

 Calculating Spousal Benefits